SNicovP/Web-Based-GuessTheNumber/README.md

 Folders:

-GTN: This folder contains everything for the English version of the game GTN - Afr: This folder contains everything for the Afrikaans(my native language) version of the game
+GTN: This folder contains everything for the English version of the game

+GTN - Afr: This folder contains everything for the Afrikaans(my native language) version of the game

-Feel free to modify and improve on the code and send it to me so I can upload it for everyone to enjoy!
+Feel free to modify and improve on the code and send it to me so I can upload it for everyone to experience and enjoy!